Last Updated on

 35 miles (49 minutes)

-Mount Pisgah was once owned by George Washington Vanderbilt of Biltmore fame and is now a popular stop along the Blue Ridge Parkway (MM 408).
+Mount Pisgah was once owned by George Washington Vanderbilt of Biltmore fame and is now a popular stop along the Blue Ridge Parkway (MP 408).
 Many folks enjoy the Pisgah Inn & Restaurant for its convenience, meals throughout the day, and beautiful views of Pisgah National Forest.

 You can also hike the 16-mile Shut-In Trail, which leads to the Mount Pisgah’s summit, plenty of birding opportunities, and exquisite scenery along the way.